Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 In the morning, why not visit Montenegro?
-This journey starts with Kotor, situated on the only fjord on the Adriatic coast, where your camera can capture one of the most beautiful parts of the bay as you learn some of the compelling history of this area.
-You would then continue to the picturesque town of Budva where there is free time for lunch before returning to Dubrovnik.
+This Optional Experience travels to Kotor, where your camera can capture one of the most beautiful parts of the bay as you learn the history of the area, before returning to Dubrovnik with a short cruise.
 As the sun begins to set, and should the weather permit, join your fellow travel companions as you sit back and enjoy a relaxing cruise around the fabled bay of Dubrovnik.
 Admire the most important feature of the city, the mighty city walls rising straight from the cliffs, perfectly-preserved from the Middle Ages.
 While cruising, enjoy a Celebration Dinner of typical Dalmatian Coast cuisine, washed down with local drinks - wine and grappa being the most famous.
 After toasting a fabulous journey, your cruise will moor in the old town harbor for another look at Dubrovnik.

 Your tour draws to a close after breakfast.
 Departure transfers arrive at Dubrovnik Airport at 05:00, 09:00 & 11:30.

 |28 Apr 18||12 May 18||$3,795$3,510pp||Early PaymentPay by Feb 28||Request Quote Book Now|